-BENJAMIN AU is a partner at Durie Tangri in Los Angeles.
+BENJAMIN AU is a partner at Orrick in Santa Monica.
 His practice focuses on complex civil litigation at both the trial and appellate levels, primarily on behalf of technology-facing clients in matters ranging from trade secret misappropriation, founder / funder disputes, breach of contract, and business torts.
 Ben also maintains an active white collar criminal defense and government enforcements practice.
 The Daily Journal has recognized Ben as one of the “Top 20 under 40” lawyers in California, and Benchmark Litigation named him a “Future Star” and listed him on its “Hot List” of top attorneys in the nation aged 40 and under.
 He is also the recipient of the ACLU of Southern California’s “First Amendment Award.”
-Ben began his legal career as law clerk to Ninth Circuit Judge M. Margaret McKeown.
+Ben serves on the board of the National Association of Criminal Defense Lawyers and is the vice-chair of its white collar committee.
+Ben began his legal career as law clerk to Judge M. Margaret McKeown of the United States Court of Appeal for the Ninth Circuit.
 He received his B.A. from Duke University and his law degree from Yale Law School.

-NADIA DAHAB is a Senior Staff Attorney at Innovation Law Lab, a Portland-based nonprofit dedicated to protecting the rule of law and upholding the rights of immigrants and refugees.
-At Innovation law Lab, Nadia focuses on local, state, and national strategic reform, advocacy, and litigation.
-Nadia graduated from the University of Oregon School of Law and served as a judicial law clerk to Justice Rives Kistler of the Oregon Supreme Court and Ninth Circuit Judges Susan P. Graber and Mary H. Murguia.
+NADIA DAHAB is an attorney and partner at the Portland-based law firm of Sugerman Dahab.
+Her work focuses on complex and class action litigation relating to civil rights, consumer rights, and appeals.
+Nadia has an undergraduate degree in Civil Engineering from the University of Nebraska and a J.D. from the University of Oregon School of Law.
+She served as a judicial law clerk to Justice Rives Kistler of the Oregon Supreme Court and Ninth Circuit Judges Susan P. Graber and Mary H. Murguia.

 ERIC M. FRASER is a partner at Osborn Maledon PA in Phoenix, Arizona, where his primary focus is appeals and major issue litigation in which an appeal is likely.
 He coauthors a monthly column in Arizona Attorney magazine covering civil appeals, coedits the azapp.com blog, and contributes to SCOTUSblog.
 He received his J.D. and M.B.A. from the University of Chicago and his B.A. in Physics from Pomona College.
 Before joining private practice, Eric clerked for D.C.
 Circuit Judge Douglas H. Ginsburg.